haplesshero13/haplesshero13.github.io/_posts/2026-04-01-introducing-agent-trio.md

 **agent trio** helps you steer your coding agents to reason better, work more independently, _and_ produce less waste at the same time by introducing _principled amounts of autonomy and friction in selective ways_.

-Natural language is the best way we know of today to steer agentic behavior, which is why this repo contains zero code.
-The code will get outdated, anyway.

 Rather than introduce bureaucracy into the system, we ask your agent to produce autonomous iterations that are scoped, well-reasoned, reviewed, self-improving, and resumable.
 The human and head agent spend their precious time and reasoning tokens planning, then agents operate until multiple agents have converged on an outcome, despite their independent contexts: joint approval, or human escalation.

+Natural language is the best way we know of today to steer agentic behavior, which is why this repo contains zero code.
+The code will get outdated, anyway, so you get opinionated principles over yet another coding agent harness.

 Let us know how [**agent trio**](https://github.com/haplesshero13/agent-trio) works for you!